gohjy/directed/README.md

 # Directed
+***IMPORTANT:** Directed is in beta!
+Expect things to break or not work properly!
+If you have any feedback, let me know - file an issue or open a PR in the appropriate repo (see bottom of README).*

 Simple redirection service - enter the site shortcut and hit Enter.
 No ads, no phishing attacks.
 Just simple JS redirects.

 Most of this README is also available on the [site](https://gohjy.github.io/directed).